carolinewang01/rotate/README.md

 - Move best response computation code to its own directory?

 Enabling Collaboration
-- Create environment API for our setting
+- Create a contribution guide
   - Create list of things to check for others when checking PRs
   - Creae list of requirements for each algorithm:
     - input
     - output
     - test
+- Create an abstract environment API for our codebase

 ### Benchmark Release
 - Create demo notebook